Ghana captain Andre Ayew to reunite with Marcelo Bielsa at Leeds United

-Black Stars Captain, Andre Dede Ayew, has been linked with a move to Leeds United where he could reunite with his former manager at Olympique Marseille Marcelo Bielsa.
+Ghana captain Andre Ayew has been linked with a move to Leeds United where he could reunite with his former manager at Olympique Marseille Marcelo Bielsa.

 Ayew is currently unattached after leaving Swansea City at the end of the season.

-His departure has seen him attract interest from several clubs including Scottish giants Celtic and Turkish powerhouse Fenerbache.
+His departure has seen him attract interests from several clubs including Scottish giants Celtic and Turkish powerhouse Fenerbache.

 Another club showing interest in the versatile forward is Leeds United who finished last season in a respectable 10th place following their return to the English top-flight.